active-group/active-clojure-monad-example/README.md

-# demonad
+# active-clojure-monad-example

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Example source code utilizing the monad namespace of https://github.com/active-group/active-clojure

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Active Group GmbH

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.